 I don't think a lot of companies are doing enough at the moment.
 They might have a ‘climate person’ in their team, but it's just one person.
 We need to be doing better than that.
 If a business wants to have an in-house team they should consult with academics on what that team should look like and the expertise they should have.
 Additionally, a lot of us are open to working together.
 It certainly doesn't hurt to approach us and get the discussion going.

 Is there an argument to say that climate scientists have a responsibility to make this information more accessible?

 (Sarah Perkins-Kirkpatrick) I don't think that always falls on the academics.
 They're there to do the research.
-At the centre in which I work, we have ‘knowledge brokers’ and there's also the ‘go betweens’ like you, Robyn, and that's a great step!
+At the centre in which I work, we have ‘knowledge brokers’ and there's also the ‘go betweens’ like you, Aidan, and that's a great step!
 Someone who is a translator!
 But I don't think the onus should be on academics to do that.
 Having that middle person is probably a better option.

 Can you describe some of the impacts that we might experience during a heat wave?
 Maybe focusing on infrastructure, like the energy network and the health of an outdoor worker?